emdadulsadik/Thesis/README.md

 4. The ai-trainer-job.yaml is to train the simple XGB model.
 It essentially does two things: labels the features (label_features.py) and trains the model (train_xgb.py)

-In case there are issues with the benchmark or for any reason you would like to reconfig and relaunch, execute:
+In case there are issues with the benchmark or for any reason we would like to reconfig and relaunch, execute:

 kubectl delete pod,svc pvc-server && kubectl delete deployment pvc-server

 #### Verify Startup
-Check the status of your Pods.
+Check the status of our Pods.
 All Pods (including pvc-server) should eventually show a status of Running and READY 1/1.

 ```shell
 kubectl get pods